 Claims costs represent costs incurred in the current year for current and prior year injuries.
 These costs include benefit payments made and changes in the actuarial valuation of the benefits liability.
-In 2020, these costs totalled \$14.5 million; an 83% decrease from the \$86.7 million incurred in 2019.
-Total benefit payments in 2020 decreased by \$17.5 million, primarily due to a reduction in new accident claims and the impact of public-health restrictions related to the COVID-19 pandemic, which affected hospital, medical and return-to-work services.
-In addition, 2020 continued to see gains from benefit liabilities, primarily due to stabilizing claim frequency and duration resulting in the release of provisions for future hearing loss claims and expected long-term disability claims.
+Claims costs increased from \$14.5 million in 2020 to \$73.4 million in 2021.
+Total benefit payments in 2021 decreased by \$9.9 million, primarily due to a reduction in new accident claims and the impact of the COVID-19 pandemic that continued to affect hospital, medical and return-towork services.
+Following a \$125.9 million gain in 2020, 2021 saw an additional \$57.1 million in gains from benefit liabilities, primarily due to a reduction in the expected cost for hearing loss claims, and stabilizing claim frequency and duration resulting in the release of the additional provision first introduced in 2016 for expected long-term disability claims.

 Fundamental to the actuarial valuation are the discount rates used to value the liabilities.
-The assumed discount rate for 2020 remained unchanged at 6.08%.
+The assumed discount rate for 2021 remained unchanged at 6.08%.

-CLAIMS COSTS (\$millions) 2020 2019
+CLAIMS COSTS (\$millions) 2021 2020

-Short-term disability and rehabilitation 33.9 43.9
+Short-term disability and rehabilitation 27.0 33.9

-Long-term disability (1.4) 29.5
+Long-term disability 31.7 (1.4)

-Survivor benefits 3.8 4.4
+Survivor benefits 8.1 3.8

-Health care (21.8) 8.9
+Health care 6.6 (21.8)

-Total claims costs 14.5 86.7
+Total claims costs 73.4 14.5